Achingly pretty, slightly bohemian, quietly confident; the small town of Kaş on Turkey’s Turquoise Coast is all of those things. And more besides.

 This is a working harbour town that doesn’t pull down the shutters once November arrives.

-You’ll find lots of bars, restaurants and shops still open for business – and a modern town centre catering for life’s daily needs.
+You’ll find lots of bars, restaurants and shops still open for business.
+And a modern town centre catering for life’s daily needs.

 Kaş is upmarket without being pretentious.
 Maybe that’s because it is a working town.